convoo/presence-fire/README.md

 </p>

 <p align="center">
-Simple way to add authentication to your app using firebase.
+Simple way to add presence to your app using firebase.
 </p>

 <p align="center">